|

 Safe by design

-The indicative site layout meets or exceeds safety standards set out by the UK National Fire Chief Council and US National Fire Protection Agency.
-Kent Fire & Rescue Service will be consulted at all stages in the development of the project.
+The proposed facility meets or exceeds safety standards set out by the UK National Fire Chief Council and US National Fire Protection Agency.
+Kent Fire & Rescue Service has already been consulted on draft plans and will be involved at all stages in the development of the project.
 Please read this blog from Blesson Thomas, Head of Grid at Clearstone Energy, for more information on our Battery Safety by Design approach.

 Frequently asked questions

 No – while the facility would generate some low-level electrical noise from the inverters, switchgear, and fan equipment this noise would not be perceptible beyond the site boundaries.
-To demonstrate this, a Noise Impact Assessment will be submitted as part of any future planning application.
+To demonstrate this, a full Noise Impact Assessment has been submitted as part of the planning application.

 All Clearstone projects must comply with the standards set out in our comprehensive Battery Safety Standards Plan.
 Our safety plan draws on best practice from the UK’s National Fire Chiefs Council (NFCC) and the US’s National Fire Protection Agency (NFPA).
 These standards cover all aspects of the project – technology, site design, installation, operation and emergency response plan – to ensure that it meets the highest safety levels.
-Kent Fire & Rescue Service will be consulted on the project at all stages of its development and operations.
+Kent Fire & Rescue Service was consulted on the project before the planning application was submitted.
+If the planning application is approved we will continue to work with them on final designs and an emergency response plan.

 No, this would be a temporary 40-year use of the land, with batteries, other equipment and hard infrastructure removed at the end of the project and the land returned to agricultural use.

 The land is privately owned, Clearstone Energy has an agreement in place with the landowner for the use of the land.
-We will be applying for planning permission for the development area outlined on this web page and have no plans to develop the remainder of the field with agricultural use continuing.
+We have applied for planning permission for the development area outlined on this web page and have no plans for further development.

 No. Most of the components are prefabricated offsite rather than assembled in situ.
 On site construction would be restricted to the laying of access tracks and creation of level platforms for the battery containers to sit on.
 Prefabricated units would be craned into position ready for cabling and connection works.
 As such, project construction would take 6-9 months.